-Harvard – If you can, do a little day trip to Cambridge and wander around one of the most famous campus in the world
+Harvard – If you can, do a little day trip to Cambridge and wander around one of the most famous campuses in the world

 The two times I went to Boston, I stayed in the Back Bay area which is really well situated and convenient with plenty of restaurants in the area.

-The Marriott, is a Marriott, the rooms are big and you get what are expecting.
+The Marriott which, well… Is a Marriott, the rooms are big and you get what you would expect.